felixhahnweilheim/humhub-flex-theme/themes/FlexTheme/less/README.md

 ### Replaced LESS functions

 HumHub uses LESS functions as lighten(), darken() or fade().
 Those do not work when color variables contain CSS variables instead of concrete colors.
-That's why the import of some files is prevented via `@prev-...` in variables.less.
+That's why the import of some files is prevented via `@prev-...` in css-vars.less.
-Those files are replaced and the lightened, darkened and faded colors are replaced by variables like `info-darken-5`.
+Those files are replaced and the lightened, darkened and faded colors are replaced by LESS variables like `info-darken-5`.

 The calculation of those is done via `helpers/ColorHelper`.